 It may range from mild stress symptoms to issues that require clinical intervention.
 Patients with anxiety may suffer from life impeding symptoms like insomnia, loss of appetite, agitation, fatigue, and restlessness.

 People with anxiety often look for safe and natural solutions to supplement their medication or everyday routine.
 Surprisingly, some herbs might work wonderfully well in bringing down the anxiety.
 Let’s find out more about which herbs to calm anxiety we suggest.

 Ocimum tenuiflorum, also known as Tulsi or holy basil, is a herb native to India.
-It grows abundantly in South Asia and some parts of Australia.
-It has long been a part of Ayurveda and traditional medicine in these subcontinents.
+It grows abundantly in South Asia and some parts of Australia, and has long been a part of Ayurveda and traditional medicine in these subcontinents.
 It is also one of the herbs to calm anxiety.

 Primarily, known to add longevity and positivity, this herb comes with enormous potential to handle stress and anxiety.
 Since Holy basil restores vitality and helps the body adapt to the external situation, it is also categorized as an adaptogen.